 - Phone conversations between the previous or receiving schools prior to the pupil joining/leaving.
-These phone conversations are shared with Class Teachers to ensure that they are aware of the needs of any new pupil. - Where a pupil may have more specialised needs, a separate meeting can be set up with Miss Debnam, the previous school's SENCO and the parents/carers. - Miss Debnam is always willing to meet parents/carers prior to their child joining the school or after they have started. - All pupils attend at least one transition session where they spend some time with their new class and teacher. - Additional visits are also arranged for pupils who need extra time in their new school - A flourishing Parent, Teachers and Friends Association (PTFA) welcomes new members.
+These phone conversations are shared with Class Teachers to ensure that they are aware of the needs of any new pupil. - Where a pupil may have more specialised needs, a separate meeting can be set up with Mrs Langiano the previous school's SENCO and the parents/carers. - Mrs Langiano is always willing to meet parents/carers prior to their child joining the school or after they have started. - All pupils attend at least one transition session where they spend some time with their new class and teacher. - Additional visits are also arranged for pupils who need extra time in their new schoo